Noting things I need to discuss with people

 # Create a tagged task

 I'm often in a position when I need to remember to discuss something with someone.
-Most of time, when I do speak with this person, I need to have the thought context of why I needed to discuss something with them in the first place.
-Because of this, I leverage tasks and tags in Obsidian to help create list of things I need to speak with someone.
+Most of the time, when I do speak with this person, I need to have the thought context of why I needed to discuss something with them in the first place.
+Because of this, I leverage tasks and tags in Obsidian to help create a list of things I need to speak with someone about.
 Here is an example of how I note something to discuss with someone (I'll use a fictional person, Matt):

 - [ ] #todo/discuss/matt How would we test _this_?